-As with any crop, nutrients are needed to sustain biological functions, help protect the plant from disease and other stresses, and ultimately create yield (Table 1).1 Soybean plants require 16 elements for growth and seed development.
-Essential or macronutrients required by soybean include nitrogen (N), phosphorus (P), and potassium (K).
+Nutrients are the foundation to sustain biological functions, help protect the plant from disease and other stresses, and ultimately support yield (Table 1).1 Soybean plants require 16 elements for growth and seed development.
+Macronutrients required by soybeans include nitrogen (N), phosphorus (P), and potassium (K).
 Secondary and micronutrients that aid soybean growth include calcium (Ca), magnesium (Mg), iron (Fe), boron (B), manganese (Mn), zinc (Zn), copper (Cu), molybdenum (Mo), chlorine (Cl), and sulfur (S).
 Soil pH levels for soybean should be maintained between 5.5 and 7.0 to help maintain overall soil nutrient availability; however, the optimal range is between 6.3 and 6.5.
-Figure 1 shows how pH, which is a measure of soil acidity or alkalinity, affects the availability of various elements.2 Research has also shown that soybean cyst nematode (SCN) populations at harvest are likely to be higher when pH exceeds 6.5.3
+Figure 1 shows how soil pH, which is a measure of soil acidity or alkalinity, affects the availability of various elements.2 Research has also shown that soybean cyst nematode (SCN) populations at harvest are likely to be higher when the soil pH exceeds 6.5.3

-Applying extra fertilizer to corn ground for the next season’s soybean crop may not supply the appropriate amount of nutrients for the soybean crop.
-Each harvested soybean bushel removes about 4.02 lb of N, 0.4 lb of P, 1.25 lb of K, and 0.2 lb of S (Table 2).
-Since soybean plants produce N, P and K have the most potential to be deficient.
-Each bushel of corn removes less P (about 0.15 lb/bu) and K (about 0.21 lb/ bu) than each soybean bushel; however, as corn yields climb, total nutrient needs increase and more respective nutrient pounds are removed.4 This could potentially leave a soybean crop deficient of P and K. In recent years, 100 plus bu/acre soybean yields have been recorded making it necessary to be more aware of corn nutrient removals.
+Harvesting a bushel of soybeans removes about 4 lb of N, 0.4 lb of P, 1.25 lb of K, and 0.2 lb of S from the soil (Table 2).
+Since soybean plants can biologically fix N in their root nodules, P and K have the most potential to be deficient.
+Each bushel of corn removes less P (about 0.15 lb/bu) and K (about 0.21 lb/ bu) than each soybean bushel; however, as corn yields climb, total nutrient needs increase and more respective nutrient pounds are removed from the system.4 This could potentially leave a soybean crop deficient of P and K. In recent years, 100 plus bu/acre soybean yields have been recorded, making it necessary to be more aware of corn nutrient removals.

 Soil Nutrient Testing

 The first step to determine the availability of soil nutrients is to collect soil samples for nutrient and agronomic testing.
-Ideally, a test should be conducted every two to three years and sampling should be completed near the same time of the season for consistency.6 If maintenance fertilizer is not annually applied, soil testing should be completed every other year.2 Soil tests should include an analysis for macro and micro nutrients, soil pH, buffer pH, organic matter, and cation exchange capacity (CEC).
+Ideally, a test should be conducted every two to three years, and sampling should be completed near the same time of the season for consistency.6 If maintenance fertilizers are not annually applied, soil testing should be completed every other year.2 Soil tests should include an analysis for macro and micronutrients, soil pH, buffer pH, organic matter, and cation exchange capacity (CEC).

 Lime and pH

-Based on the soil buffer pH test, lime, if needed, adds Ca and helps neutralize soil acidity.
-When soil pH is maintained between 5.5 and 7.0, a) nutrient availability is enhanced, b) microbial residue breakdown increases, and c) N fixation is maximized.7 Lime dissolves slowly; therefore, applications should occur about 3 to 6 months before planting.
-Additionally, it should be applied one month or more before other nutrients are applied because lime can interfere with the availability of other nutrients, especially P. Lime sources should be evaluated as lime products differ in their neutralizing efficiency based on calcium carbonate equivalency and particle size.
+Based on the soil buffer pH test, lime applications, if needed, add Ca and help neutralize soil acidity.
+When soil pH is maintained between 5.5 and 7.0, a) nutrient availability is enhanced, b) microbial breakdown of crop residue increases, and c) N fixation is optimized.7 Lime dissolves slowly; therefore, applications should occur about 3 to 6 months before planting.
+Additionally, lime should be applied one month or more before the application of other nutrients because lime can interfere with the availability of other nutrients, especially P. Lime sources should be evaluated because lime products differ in their neutralizing efficiency based on calcium carbonate equivalency and particle size.